 What is your favorite thing about PUMC?
 My favorite thing about PUMC is observing and being a part of the people here who truly find Joy in pursuing the character of Jesus.
 The praise team is a place I go for spiritual refuge.
 We sing we laugh, we play, and we pray.

-About Your Family: Rod and I just celebrated our 20th anniversary this fall.
-We were married in Topeka, but soon after our second daughter was born Rod returned to active duty with the Army Reserves as a Career Counselor.
+Family: Rod and I were married in Topeka over 20 years ago, but soon after our second daughter was born Rod returned to active duty with the Army Reserves as a Career Counselor.
 We have lived in Hutchinson, Kansas, in Tomah, Wisconsin, and in Rineyville, Kentucky before returning to this area in 2013 to be back near our parents and families.
 I have three children, the oldest being my step-son Miles who lives in Rossville with his mom and is very active in Special Olympics and powerlifting competitions.
-My middle child is my daughter, Hannah, is a freshman at Pittsburg State University majoring in Early Childhood Education with an emphasis on Autism Studies and Sign Language, and my youngest is my daughter, Haileigh, who is a is a junior at Ray-Pec High School and a very talented artist, baker, and singer.
-We have a lot of animals that rotate in out of our lives, currently, we have one dog and three cats who fill our lives and home with plenty of fun and love, and fur!
+My middle child is my daughter, Hannah, is preparing to graduate from Pittsburg State University majoring in Early Childhood Education with an emphasis on Autism Studies and Sign Language, and my youngest is Luca, who is enrolled at MCC preparing for certification as a Radiology Tech.
+We have a lot of animals that rotate in and out of our lives, currently we have one dog, two cats, and a tortoise who fill our lives and home with plenty of fun, love, and fur!

 Favorite Scripture: Philippians 4:13 and Galatians 5:13